-The company has decided the self-assessment of the Committees to align with the company's CG principles which complied with the SET's.
 It was to be a vital tool for improving Board performance, provide reference data for the corporate governance rating, cover the assessment of all committees, as well as serving as information for the monitoring/assessment from external auditors.

+The Self-Assessment of the Board Method

 There are two types of self-assessment forms, Assessment of the Board and Assessment of individual Directors which must be filled independently (Self-Assessment).
 The Self-Assessment Form has criteria by calculating into percentage of each item's total point as follows:

+'''

 Over 85% = Excellent

 Over 75% = Very Good

 Over 65% = Good

 Over 50% = Fair

 Below 50% = Need improvement

+'''